HŠK Zrinjski Mostar: The new era

-During the period from 2015 until 2018, Zrinjski dominated the Premier League, winning three league titles in a row, two of them won by manager Blaž Slišković and one by Vinko Marinović.
+From 2015 to 2018, Zrinjski dominated the Premier League, winning three league titles in a row, two under manager Blaž Slišković and one under Vinko Marinović.
 The club also got better in European competitions, participating in the third qualifying rounds of the UEFA Europa League in the 2018–19, 2019–20 and 2020–21 seasons.
 In 2018, Zrinjski was eliminated in the third round by Bulgarian club Ludogorets Razgrad, in 2019 by Swedish club Malmö and in 2020 by Cypriot club APOEL.
 Interestingly enough, in the first two European "campaigns", the club was led by Croatian managers Ante Miše and Hari Vukas respectively.
 In the third one, Zrinjski was managed by Bosnian manager Mladen Žižović.

 Following a lacklustre 2020–21 season, in the following 2021–22 season, the club was crowned league champions for a record seventh time, under manager Sergej Jakirović.
 Zrinjski managed to retain its league title in the following campaign, four rounds before the end of the season.
 The club also won the Bosnian Cup that season, winning its first-ever double.

 In August 2023, Zrinjski became the first ever club from Bosnia and Herzegovina to reach the group stages of a European club competition after eliminating Icelandic club Breiðablik in the 2023–24 UEFA Europa League third qualifying round, which assured Zrinjski of a group stage spot in the UEFA Europa Conference League as a minimum.
 After losing to LASK in the Europa League play-off round, Zrinjski dropped into the Conference League group stage, where they were drawn into Group E alongside Aston Villa, AZ and Legia Warsaw.
 On matchday one, Zrinjski pulled off an astonishing comeback against AZ.
 Trailing 3–0 at half time, the team made history and came back to win 4–3.
 This result also meant that they became the first ever Bosnian side to win a game in a UEFA club competition group stage.
 The team lost their next four games in the group, before ending their European campaign with a home draw against Aston Villa on 14 December 2023.